lsst-dm/dmtn-116/index.rst

 ^^^^^^^^^^^^^^^^

 Annotations for securing the notebook.
-Since the JupyterHub application has it's own authorization framework, we manually set an additional header, ``X-Portal-Authorization``, with the token.
+Since the JupyterHub application has its own authorization framework, we manually set an additional header, ``X-Portal-Authorization``, with the token.
 ::